oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Informative Comments:

->The order in which targets, and their corresponding clauses appear is somewhat arbitrary as there is no natural order on such diverse roles participating in the document exchanging ecosystem.
+> The order in which targets, and their corresponding clauses appear is somewhat arbitrary as there is no natural order on such diverse roles participating in the document exchanging ecosystem.
 >
->Except for the target **CSAF document**, all other 12 targets span a taxonomy of the complex CSAF ecosystems existing in and between diverse security advisory generating, sharing, and consuming communities.
+> Except for the target **CSAF document**, all other 15 targets span a taxonomy of the complex CSAF ecosystems existing in and between diverse security advisory generating, sharing, and consuming communities.
 >
->In any case, there are no capabilities organized in increasing quality levels for targets because the security advisory sharing communities follow the chain link model.
+> In any case, there are no capabilities organized in increasing quality levels for targets because the security advisory sharing communities follow the chain link model.
->Instead, a single minimum capability level for every target is given to maintain important goals of providing a common framework for security advisories:
+> Instead, a single minimum capability level for every target is given to maintain important goals of providing a common framework for security advisories:
 >
->* Fast production, sharing, and actionable consumption of security advisories
+> * Fast production, sharing, and actionable consumption of security advisories
->* Consistent end to end automation through collaborating actors
+> * Consistent end to end automation through collaborating actors
->* Clear baseline across the communities per this specification
+> * Clear baseline across the communities per this specification
->* Additional per-community cooperative extensions which may flow back into future updates of this specification
+> * Additional per-community cooperative extensions which may flow back into future updates of this specification

 ## 8.1 Conformance Targets